Passengers Stranded Across SoCal as Southwest Airlines Woes Worsen

-As of 9:30 a.m.
-Tuesday, the airline had canceled 2,571 flights nationally, including several from Palm Springs International Airport and other airfields across Southern California, according the tracking website FlightAware.
-At PSP, a total of seven departing Southwest flights had been canceled by mid-morning Tuesday, with 16 others delayed.
+As of Tuesday evening, the airline had canceled nearly 2,700 flights nationally, including several from Palm Springs International Airport and other airfields across Southern California, according the tracking website FlightAware.

-At LAX, a total of 60 flights from all airlines had been canceled as of Tuesday morning, with 62 others delayed.
+At PSP, eight departing Southwest flights had been canceled by Tuesday evening, with 27 others delayed.

 Stranded passengers were left with few alternatives, with the Southwest Airlines’ website listing all flights departing from Southern California as “unavailable” through Saturday.

-Some flights were still departing from Palm Springs International Airport, LAX, John Wayne Airport, Hollywood Burbank Airport and Long Beach Airport, but passengers were being urged to check flight schedules.
+Some flights were still departing from Palm Springs International Airport, Los Angeles International Airport, John Wayne Airport in Orange County, Hollywood Burbank Airport and Long Beach Airport, but passengers were being urged to check flight schedules.

-As of Tuesday morning, 51 flights had been canceled at John Wayne Airport — including airlines other than Southwest — as were 41 flights from Burbank and 32 from Long Beach.

 The airline issued an apology to stranded holiday travelers, stating that its operational challenges stem from last week’s historic winter storm.